utepe/simplexAlg/README.md

 # simplexAlg
-Simplex Algorithm (Constrainted Optimization)
+Simplex Algorithm (Constrained Optimization)
-This is an algorthim I made which solves constrainted optimization questions using the Simplex Method
+This is an algorthim I made which solves constrained optimization questions using the Simplex Method